for-GET/katt/README.md

 A request can also be configured via HTTP request headers:

+* `x-katt-content-type` would set a request content-type, without sending a `content-type` HTTP header
 * `x-katt-description` would take precedence over the transaction's description
 * `x-katt-request-timeout` would take precedence over the `request_timeout` param
 * `x-katt-request-sleep` would delay the request for a specific amount of milliseconds
 * `x-katt-transform` would call the `tranform` callback with its value as `id`

 A response can also be configured via HTTP response headers:
+* `x-katt-content-type` would set a response (expected and actual) content-type, without expecting/receiving a `content-type` HTTP header
 * `x-katt-transform` would call the `tranform` callback with its value as `id`

 ### If you would like to convert a HAR file to an APIB file